 - Inability to maintain sufficient fuel stocks resulting in limited number of available vehicles - 5.6.
-The review of claims carried out for the period 1 April 2013 to 31 March 2014 by the Councils claims handlers, Gallagher Bassett, identified the following insurance hotspots.
-The hotspot areas identified for Community and Enterprise Resources were:- - facilities' slips, trips and falls - ♦ slips, trips and falls on land within the Grounds Services account or land maintained by Grounds Services - slips, trips and falls on footways - structures (ie bridges) out-with the roads network - theft of plant (depots and golf courses) - at fault motor incidents
+A review of claims was carried out by the Council's claims handlers Gallagher Bassett for the period 1 April 2013 to 31 March 2014 to identify insurance hotspots.
+The hotspot areas identified for Community and Enterprise Resources were:- - facilities' slips, trips and falls - slips, trips and falls on land within the Grounds account or land maintained by Grounds - slips, trips and falls on footways - structures (ie bridges) out-with the roads network - theft of plant (depots and golf courses) - at fault motor incidents

 Good progress has been made, with actions included in the hotspot action plan.
-Updated procedures for the identification and reporting of defects have been issued to Grounds Services employees.
+Updated procedures for the identification and reporting of defects have been issued to Grounds Services' employees.
 An exercise has been undertaken to identify bridge structures (remote from the roads network) on the Council's path network and record them on the Countryside Access Management System.
 A risk bid of £20k was recently approved to progress detailed surveys of the structures categorised as the highest risk.

-6. Scope and Appetite for Risk
+6. Scope and appetite for risk

-6.1.
-The Council aims to be risk embracing, meaning that it will accept a tolerable level of risk in seeking service efficiencies and in agreeing control measures.
+- 6.1.
+The Council aims to be risk embracing, meaning that it will accept a tolerable level of risk in seeking service efficiencies and in agreeing control measures. - 6.2.

-- 6.2.
 The level of risk facing the Council is measured both before (inherent risk) and after (residual risk) consideration of controls.
 The Council should never carry a high residual risk exposure as this would indicate instability but a low residual risk exposure should also be avoided as this indicates lack of innovation. - 6.3.
-The Council's ideal risk exposure should be consistent with an acceptable tolerance of:- - no more than 20% of residual risks at a high level - around 30% to 40% of residual risks at a low level - 6.4.
-The table below demonstrates that, although slightly outwith these parameters, Community and Enterprise Resources' risk exposure is at an acceptable level.
+The Council's ideal risk exposure should be consistent with an acceptable tolerance of:- - no more than 20% of residual risks at a high level - around 30% to 40% of residual risks at a low level

+6.4.
+The table below demonstrates that, although slightly out with these parameters, Community and Enterprise Resources' risk exposure is at an acceptable level.